 These aim to leave the visitors brooding on healthy cultural and ethical norms.
 Collections in the museum detail the day-to-day routines and practices professionals of medicine and nursing inclusively perform in their biographies.

 Also, some patient’s biographies are examined and documented.
 As exhibitions also are therapeutic devices such as straight jackets and electroshock machines.
 Each of these devices on display is a graphic outlay detailing their mode of operation, how they are used, and what they are used for.

 The museum is a section dedicated to the dark age in the history of psychiatry during the National Socialism period in Germany.
 The museum was dedicated in 2000 to those who suffered the humiliations that come with psychiatry under National Socialism.

 Address: Auf der Hohwisch 61-63, 28207 Bremen, Germany

 The Schulmuseum Bremen is a museum situated in Auf der Hohwisch 61-63, 28207 Bremen, Germany.
-In English, the Schulmuseum Bremen is translated to mean the School Museum Bremen.
+The Schulmuseum Bremen is translated to mean the School Museum Bremen in English.
 As the name implies, the museum aims to represent the history of schooling or the educational sector.